illini-motorsports/fdplib/README.md

 ## Installation

-FDPLib only requires tqdm (used as status bar for loading large data files)
+FDPLib requires tqdm (used as status bar for loading large data files) and Numpy (used to return data in numpy arrays)

 To install FDPLib use pip: